thacherT1D/new-angular-curriculum/Unit-2/03-dependency-injection.md

 ```

-- In the above example (SampleController) does the order of the dependencies matter?
-Does $scope have to come before $rootScope?
+- In the above example (`SampleController`) does the order of the dependencies matter?
+Does `$scope` have to come before `$rootScope`?
 Do the names matter?
-Could we name them something else?
+Could we have named them something else?

 - Look at an angular app you have made previous (reddit clone or your portfolio site).
 What dependencies are there?
 Where do you see dependencies other than the controller?